bsm/sortable-by/README.md

 # Sortable By

-ActiveRecord plugin to parse the sort order from a query parameter and generate a scope.
+ActiveRecord plugin to parse the sort order from a query parameter, match against a white-list and generate a scope.
 Useful for [JSON-API][jsonapi] compatibility.

 [jsonapi]: http://jsonapi.org/format/#fetching-sorting

 ## Installation

-Add `gem 'sortable'` to your Gemfile.
+Add `gem 'sortable-by'` to your Gemfile.

 ## Usage